hwshadow/kibana-asset-generator/README.md

 ## About
 ### idxp package
 Will pull an index's field mappings and translate that into the equivalent kibana  index-pattern.
-Requires an index pattern, time field name, and also config for target to source mapping data and writing resulting index-pattern.
+Requires an index pattern, time field name, and also config for target es host to source mapping data from and write resulting index-pattern to.

 #### Field mappings from elasticsearch
 http://localhost:9200/job*/_mapping/*/field/*?include_defaults=false